-During my 26 years of training for triathlons, I have completed 19 Ironman events.
+During my 27 years of training for triathlons, I have completed 20 Ironman events.
 My WHY/REASON for my first one was because I qualified and wanted to finish the unknown.
 After that, I had a strong desire to stand on the stage at the Awards Ceremony in Kona.
 During the training process I had my struggles and my strong WHY was what keep me on the Ironman journey for so many years.
+Each Ironman has been a unique experience

 As a coach and athlete, I have learned that everyone’s reasons for doing an Ironman vary, here are mine, and which Ironman to do depends on four key factors: